 For noncarcinogenic risks, the child is the receptor generally assumed to have the greatest estimated risk; therefore, HIs were calculated for the adult, adolescent, youth, and child.
-The total HIs for the future residential adult, adolescent, youth, and child were calculated as 20, 20, 30, and 40, respectively, due to the ingestion of groundwater contaminated with manganese, arsenic, and barium.
+The total HIs for the future residential adult, adolescent, youth, and child were calculated as 10, 10, 20, and 30, respectively, all of which exceed the acceptable level of 1.
+Ingestion of groundwater contaminated with manganese and arsenic contributed the majority of the risk.
 The HIs for all other exposure pathways for receptors of all ages were below the acceptable level of 1.

-The total HIs calculated for current and future recreational adult, adolescent, youth, and child receptors were 0.03, 0.04, 0.1, and 0.3, respectively, all of which are below the acceptable level of 1.
-The cumulative HI for adult landscape workers exposed to surface soil at the Landfills 2/3 AOC was 0.005, which is below the acceptable level of 1.
-Therefore, potential adverse noncarcinogenic health affects are not expected to occur for recreational receptors or adult landscape workers as a result of exposure to site compounds.
+The total HIs calculated for current and future recreational adult, adolescent, youth, and child receptors were 0.05, 0.07, 0.1, and 0.4, respectively, all of which are below the acceptable level of 1, indicating that adverse noncarcinogenic health effects are not expected to occur.

+The total HI for current and future adult landscape workers exposed to surface soil at the Landfill 7 AOC was 0.004, which is below the acceptable level of 1.
+Therefore, potential adverse noncarcinogenic health effects are not expected to occur.

-The total HI for future adult industrial workers was calculated as 6 due to the groundwater ingestion pathway.
-Manganese and arsenic were the greatest contributors to this risk.
+The total HI for future adult industrial workers was calculated as 4 due to ingestion of groundwater contaminated with manganese.
+The HIs for the other groundwater exposure pathways were less than 1.

-The results of the human health baseline risk assessment indicate that the only potential unacceptable risk would be to future residents, agricultural receptors, and industrial workers from ingestion of groundwater at Landfills 2/3.
+The results of the human health baseline risk assessment indicate that chemicals detected at the site pose a risk to potentially exposed populations.
+However, this risk may be significantly reduced if groundwater is not used for potable purposes.
 The quantitative evaluation of risk is subject to several conservative assumptions and should not be considered an absolute measure of risk.

 Uncertainties exist in many areas of the human health risk assessment process.
 However, use of conservative variables in intake calculations and health protective assumptions throughout the entire risk assessment process results in an assessment that is protective of human health and the environment.
-Examples of uncertainties associated with the risk assessment for the Landfills 2/3 AOC include: (1) Chemical samples were collected from the suspected source of contamination rather through random sampling, which may result in a potential overestimation of risk; (2) The HIs associated with dermal contact with soil and sediment were not quantified for the majority of COPCs, which may lead to underestimation of the overall risk due to dermal contact; (3) The models used in the RI are likely to overestimate exposure point concentrations in air, which would cause an overestimation of risk for the inhalation pathway; (4) The model used in the RI to estimate exposure point concentrations in crops irrigated with groundwater may under- or overestimate risk through the crop ingestion pathway; and (5) Toxicological criteria were not available for all chemicals found at the site, which may result in an underestimation of risk.
+Examples of uncertainties associated with the risk assessment for the Landfill 7 AOC include: (1) Chemical samples were collected from the suspected source of contamination rather than through random sampling, which may result in a potential overestimation of risk; (2) The HIs associated with dermal contact with soil and sediment were not quantified for the majority of COPCs, which may lead to underestimation of the overall risk due to dermal contact; (3) The models used in the RI are likely to overestimate exposure point concentrations in air, which would cause an overestimation of risk for the inhalation pathway; (4) The model used in the RI to estimate exposure point concentrations in crops irrigated with groundwater may under- or overestimate risk through the crop ingestion pathway; and (5) Toxicological criteria were not available for all chemicals found at the site, which may result in an underestimation of risk.